kodethon/Docs/source/programming-problems/custom.rst

 Submission File Structure
 =========================

-When a submission is made, we will generate the following folders under a new path in .submissions
+When a submission is made, we will generate the following folders under a new path in **.submissions**.
+Please see **section 4.1.4** for more details.

 - autograder/
     This folder contains symbolic links to all files in the problem's autograder folder